 Essays.
-You will be asked to write 2 essays (3-4 pages, 1,000-1,500 words) during the semester responding to specific questions about the texts we are studying.
+You will be asked to write 2 essays (3-4 pages, 1,000 words each) during the semester responding to specific questions about the texts we are studying.
 These should be typed, double-spaced, and 1 inch margins.
 You will be evaluated on the depth of your engagement with the texts.
 SLO 2 and SLO 3

 Research Assignments: You will be required to complete two on-line research assignments for this course.
 You will be assigned a topic and asked to find, summarize, and evaluate landmark legal decisions affecting that topic.
-Your write-ups (including links to relevant materials and a thorough works cited page) will be posted to Canvas.
+Your write ups (including links to relevant materials and a thorough works cited page) will be posted to GoogleDocs and available to the other students in the class.
 Finally, I will ask for two informal write ups in which you reflect upon what you learned from your own work and from a review of the work of your classmates.
 SLO 2